jturner314/strong_scope_guard/README.md

 a peripheral can run concurrently with the main thread, such as DMA transfers (memory safety) or running an ADC (preventing hardware damage).

+## Contributing

+Please feel free to create issues and submit PRs.

 ## License

 Copyright 2018 Jim Turner